YingjueBian/YingjueBian.github.io/_pages/about.md

 **Research Summary:**
 My research explores neural and AI representations, aiming to bridge biological and artificial models of perception and cognition.
-I build digital-twin models of macaque V4, develop multimodal neural decoding with EEG, fNIRS, and wearable sensors, and investigate large-scale pretraining for speech and language.
+I use digital-twin models of macaque V4 to explore visual representation, develop multimodal neural decoding with EEG, fNIRS, and wearable sensors, and investigate large-scale pretraining for speech and language.
 Ultimately, I seek to align and integrate representations across brain and machine, enabling them to inform and advance one another.

 **Interests:**
 Computational Neuroscience · Neural Interfaces · NeuroAI · Brain-Inspired AI · Representation Learning · Multimodal